sizemore0125/Laplace/docs/regression_example.md

 We show how the marginal likelihood can be used after training a MAP network on a simple sinusoidal regression task.
 Subsequently, we use the optimized LA to predict which provides uncertainty on top of the MAP prediction.
-We also show how the `marglik_training` utility method can be used to jointly train the MAP and hyperparameters.
 First, we set up the training data for the problem with observation noise \(\sigma=0.3\):

 ```python